 Short-duration insurance contracts: Policy acquisition costs are deferred and amortized over the period in which the related premiums written are earned, generally 12 months.
 DAC is grouped consistent with the manner in which the insurance contracts are acquired, serviced and measured for profitability and is reviewed for recoverability based on the profitability of the underlying insurance contracts.
 Investment income is anticipated in assessing the recoverability of DAC.
 We assess the recoverability of DAC on an annual basis or more frequently if circumstances indicate an impairment may have occurred.
 This assessment is performed by comparing recorded net unearned premiums and anticipated investment income on in-force business to the sum of expected losses and loss adjustment expenses incurred, unamortized DAC and maintenance costs.
 If the sum of these costs exceeds the amount of recorded net unearned premiums and anticipated investment income, the excess is recognized as an offset against the asset established for DAC.
 This offset is referred to as a premium deficiency charge.
-Increases in expected losses and loss adjustment expenses incurred can have a significant impact on the likelihood and amount of a premium deficiency charge.
+Increases in expected losses and loss adjustment expenses incurred to as a premium deficiency charge.
+Increases in expected losses and loss adjustment expenses incurred to the likelihood and amount of a premium deficiency charge.